bednie/cs-3250-actions-demo/README.md

 # cs-3250-actions-demo
-## Step-by-step guide to cloning a repo, installing & running pytest, and setting up GitHub Actions for automated unit testing, linting, and formatting
+## Step-by-step guide to setting up GitHub Actions for automated unit testing, linting, and formatting

-### Clone the repo
+### Fork & clone the repo

 First, make sure you are signed in to GitHub.
 Fork this repo by visiting https://github.com/bednie/cs-3250-actions-demo/fork.
 Create a fork with yourself as the owner.